 The good news is that if you can find it, you won’t have to look in this footnote to find out what it is.
-(By the way, did you notice that every bullet except the last one at the start of this article illustrated the problem it was describing?)
+(By the way, did you also notice that every bullet except the last one at the start of this article illustrated the problem it was describing?)

-Like all the other problems and techniques in this series, detecting writers’ tics is about being aware of more than just the chain of words that pass before your eyes.
+Like all the other problems and techniques in this series, detecting writers’ tics is about being aware of more than just the chain of words that passes before your eyes.
 It’s about seeing the work in larger parts, as the sum of those parts, and as something more than the sum.
 It’s about reading like a writer, not merely like a reader.

 Once you’ve developed this skill, not only will you be able to help the writers you’re reviewing, you’ll be able to shock and dismay yourself when you discover how much you make these mistakes, too!
-But that’s OK because after you get over the shock and fix the problems, your work will be better, and that’s what we’re all striving for.
+But that’s OK, because after you get over the shock and fix the problems, your work will be better, and that’s what we’re all striving for.